RescueRangers/syna-start/content/_index/contact.md

 # PostURL can be used with backends such as mailout from caddy
 post_url = "https://example.com/mailout" #default: formspree.io
 email = "mail@example.com"
-button = "Send" # defaults to theme default netlify = true
+button_text = "Wyślij" # defaults to theme default
+netlify = true

 # Optional google captcha